Basics of tmux & cheat sheet

 - Run

-to see that the session from step 2 is still running and get its session ID (probably zero). - Run
+tmux list-sessionsto see that the session from step 2 is still running and get its session ID (probably zero). - Run

-to attach the session (assuming the session ID is zero).
+tmux attach-session -t 0to attach the session (assuming the session ID is zero).
 Now you’re back where you were after step 3.

 Caveat:

-.
+What if you’re running tmux locally?
+You’re accessing a remote session from your local session. tmux inside tmux.
 The caveat: by default, the local session will intercept all shortcuts you issue—how do you issue shortcuts to the nested remote session?
-Simple: just issue the C-b
+Simple: just issue the C-b prefix twice.
+For example, to detach the remote session: C-b C-b d.

 See also: my blog post on how to use automate tmux